Information for 2021 – hopefully a much-improved picture by 2022!

 The Coigach peninsula, and its 260 residents, has so far been little touched by the Covid-19 virus, though at no small costs as far as precautionary restrictions are concerned.
 If there was to be an outbreak it is relatively easy to pinpoint the origin with such low population numbers, with the stringent Scottish Government Test and Protect programme.
-With the rise of the second wave of infection infection numbers in Scotland have started to rise, with local movement restrictions being re-introduced.
+With restrictions being lifted particularly so in England compared to Scotland we respectfully ask those guests from south od the border to observe the precautions being exercised locally.
 Please help to keep our local population free of this disease as we have a large proportion of long-lived and therefore vulnerable residents.
 Thank you.

 General guidance given by VisitScotland is as follows:

 – Not travelling if you have Covid-19 symptoms or have been told to self-isolate